calebjmatthews/endless-desert/concept.md

 ## Hawk Bazaar
   - Hawk your wares!
-  - One per day, send out a passenger hawk containing any quantity of a resource at a price set by the player
+  - One per day, receive a Hawk Chit which allows any quantity of a single resource to be purchased from another player, at the price they have set
-  - Use hawk scrip to send out more hawks than the single daily hawk
-  - Buy as many things from the Hawk Bazaar as you wish
+  - Sell as many things in the Hawk Bazaar as you wish
-  - When sending out a hawk, see a suggested price based on the average of the last ten? successful trades, excluding outliers?, and lacking recent trades the total value of the resources to be traded
+  - When setting up a resource for sale, see a suggested price based on the average of the last ten? successful trades, excluding outliers?, and lacking recent trades the total value of the resources to be traded
   - For early game when there are few players, have auto-generated trades from "Shades"?

 ## Building Limits